BrcRs/truck-stack-item-optimization/Modelisation.md

 6. Solve separately each subproblem consisting in placing the items of a truck into stacks and placing those stacks into the truck, first by forming stacks logically and then solving via B&B the placing problem.
 7. Get the solution for X\{TI}
 8. Compute the number of missing items.
-9. Re-label the stacks so as to satisfy the global order in the X axis.
+9. Re-label the stacks so as to satisfy the global order in the X axis for the relaxation of the original MILP.
 10. Compute the objective function of the dual of the linear relaxation of the original MILP.
 Add penalities for items with no stacks.
 11. Generate an optimality cut and add it to `cuts`
 12. Solve master problem and obtain new potentially fractional TI
-13. Unless the optimal solution is found, return to 4.
+13. Unless the optimal solution is found, return to 5.
 ```